doomemacs/doomemacs/.github/ISSUE_TEMPLATE/how_to.md

 assignees: ''
 ---

-**What I want to achieve**
-- What are you trying to achieve?
+**What are you trying to achieve?**
+...

-- What have you tried?
+**What have you tried?**
+...

+**Additional information**
 - Do you have screenshots/casts of this workflow in another editor or Emacs distro?
-(If possible, include names of specific commands or functions from other editors/kemacs distros)
+(If possible, include names of specific commands or functions from other editors/emacs distros)
-- Do you have extra material or links to resources that could help clarify what you are trying to do?
+- Do you have additional material or links to resources that could help clarify what you are trying to do?

 **System information**